ACEC Recent Highlights

-A 50-employee ACEC Member Firm saves an average of $17,175 on annual health insurance premiums through the ACEC Life/Health Trust.
+A 50-employee ACEC Member Firm saves an average of $4,840 on annual workers' compensation insurance coverage through the ACEC Business Insurance Trust.
 Click here for details.

 To learn how member dues are an investment that delivers bottom-line results, see the ACEC Value Proposition.

 Two of ACEC's largest Member Firms—AECOM and URS—will now become one, as AECOM announced its acquisition of URS on Sunday.